 - Mind Screw: They keep going back and forth on either or not they're in a show, in real life or in a show about their lives.
 Often during the same episode.

-.
-Stephen: (looking rather dismayed as the Mission: Impossible music starts)
+Stephen: (looking rather dismayed as the Mission: Impossible music starts) What?